EndlessPixel/EndlessPixel-Modpack/README.md

 - For **Minecraft 1.21.4 ~ 1.21.11**: Use **Java 21** or higher
 - For **Minecraft 26.1+**: Use **Java 25** or higher

-*Note: Minecraft 26.1 is a pre-release/snapshot version, and we haven't released any modpack versions for it yet.*

-> Important Note: Minecraft 26.1 is currently a pre-release snapshot, and its official version has not been released.
-The above Java version requirement is for reference only.
-Pre-release versions are unstable and may have compatibility issues.
-We recommend using officially released Minecraft versions (1.21.4 ~ 1.21.11) for a stable experience.

 ### Java Download Links